Suunto 9 Peak In-Depth Review & Comparison

-The Sony GPS chip is one of the later ones from the 2019/20 generation of chips, presumably ‘better’ than those used by many others but this is NOT the multifrequency chip that may start to become commonplace later this year and introduce new levels of accuracy (or not!).
-Similarly, much of Suunto’s current generation of watches initially used Valencell’s optical sensor units but now Suunto is building their own sensor package in conjunction with LifeQ who also make sensors for TAG Heuer, Samsung, Fossil, Motorolla and others.
+The Sony GPS chip is one of the later ones from the 2019/20 generation of chips, presumably ‘better’ than those used by many competitors but this is NOT the multifrequency chip that may start to become commonplace later in 2021 and introduce new levels of accuracy (or not!).
+Similarly, much of Suunto’s previous generation of watches used Valencell’s optical sensor units but now Suunto is building their own sensor package in conjunction with LifeQ who also make sensors for TAG Heuer, Samsung, Fossil, Motorolla and others.
 Clearly, this is a new oHR sensor as it adds SpO2 capability for the first time for Suunto.

 Suunto 9 Peak GPS Accuracy Review

 One of my first Open Water Swims (OWS) of the year was a real test for the 935 and Suunto 9 Peak.
 OWS is VERY HARD for GPS as the watch is unable to receive a signal when submerged.
 However here the Suunto 9 in red shows a perfectly acceptable track and, whilst the 935 shows me swimming in straighter lines, the reality probably was closer to Suunto on this particularly cold, windy & rainy day (the rightmost point goes around a buoy which the 935 has me skipping…I didn’t).
 This level of accuracy from Suunto is probably about as good as it can get from any vendor and probably this is about as good as it needs to get for OWS.